ibhagwan/fzf-lua-frecency.nvim/README.md

    -- defaults:
     debug = false,
     db_dir = vim.fs.joinpath(vim.fn.stdpath "data", "fzf-lua-frecency")),
-    cwd_only = false,     -- Display files from cwd only, defaults `all_files=true`
-    all_files = nil,      -- Enumerate non-scored files in cwd?
-    stat_file = true,     -- Test for scored files existence in the fs display_score = false,-- Prefix entry with frecency score })
+    cwd_only = false,     -- Display files from the cwd only all_files = nil,      -- Populate non-scored files in cwd?
+Defaults to `true` if `cwd_only=true`, else `false` stat_file = true,     -- Test for a scored file's existence in the file system display_score = false,-- Prefix the fzf entry with its frecency score })
 ```

 > [!TIP]
-> After running frecency for the first time (or after calling `setup`), frecency
+> After running frecency for the first time (or after calling `setup`), fzf-lua-frecency
-> will register as an extension to fzf-lua extending the `:FzfLua` command, e.g:
+> will register as an fzf-lua extension, extending the `:FzfLua` command:
 > ```lua
 > :FzfLua frecency cwd_only=true all_files=false
 >```